sbacky/PixelPerfect.com/README.md

             return cls._instance
 ```

-Color history contains the last 5 colors previewed along with the color hex.
+### Step 1: Open Image

+Drag your image and drop it on the canvas or click 'Open Image' to search your filesystem for your image.

+### Step 2: Get Color

+Click anywhere on the image to get the color of the pixel you clicked on.
+A preview and hex of the color will be shown below the image canvas.
+The last 5 colors you selected will be saved in the color history on the right of the image canvas.

 ## Future Updates